prakhar1989/hugo-blog/_posts/2014-12-01-mining-of-massive-datasets---a-review.markdown

 ---
 layout: post
-title: Mining Massive DataSets
+title: Mining of Massive DataSets - A Review
-description: A Course Review
+description: My take on Stanford's Data Mining Course
 category: articles
 tags: [rant]
 ---

 If you've been keeping track, I've hardly published a single article in the last month.
 In my defense, the last 7 months have been extremely hectic.
 High work pressure and a rather dense online course kept most of the drafts from seeing the light of day.
-Before I jump in reviewing the course i.e. Mining Massive DataSets (MMDS), here's a quick short story for some context.
+Before I jump in reviewing the course i.e. [Mining Massive DataSets (MMDS)](https://www.coursera.org/course/mmds), here's a quick short story for some context.

-MMDS or [CS246](http://mmds.org/) (as its called in Stanford) is a graduate level course on (you guessed it) data mining.
-I stumbled onto this course in early 2012 when I had recently finished Andrew Ng's course on Machine Learning.
+I first stumbled onto MMDS or [CS246](http://mmds.org/) (as its called in Stanford), a graduate level course on (you guessed it) data mining in early 2012 when I had recently finished Andrew Ng's course on Machine Learning.
 With professors like Anand Rajaraman (of Amazon) and Jeff Ullman teaching the course and making their book freely available, I got quite interested and wished that it be offered on Coursera some day.
 Fast forward 2 years and I see a mail from Coursera informing me that the course is up for grabs.
 Without hesitating, I hurriedly signed up and waited eagerly for the course to start.

-With that out of the way, lets jump to the review.
+The course lasted for around 8 weeks comprising of long lectures, quizzes and a final exam which I gave just a couple of days back.
+MMDS came on HN where I also posted a similar review.
+I'm reposting it here with minor changes.
 For the impatient ones a TL;DR - If you're interested in Machine Learning and Data Mining and want to learn with what kind of challenges are posed by huge datasets in applying standard algorithms, then you'll find this course extremely valuable.

 For the rest of you, here's a bit more detailed out set of pros and cons.